GopikaVarma/jenkins_demo/Readme.txt

-this is a sample file created to test jenkins and clone from git
+this is a sample file created to test jenkins.